-Similarly, higher selenium levels were also associated with lower rates of type II diabetes.
-Some studies also showed that type II diabetics had higher selenium levels in toenail clippings, but larger group research found that the converse was true.
+Higher selenium levels have also associated with lower rates of type 2 diabetes.
+Some studies also showed that type 2 diabetics had higher selenium levels in toenail clippings, whereas larger studies found the converse to be true.

-The minute difference between toenail selenium in diabetics and nondiabetics makes this relationship probably non-significant.
-However, more data continues to accumulate in favor of the protective effect of higher selenium intakes against type II diabetes.
+The minute difference between selenium levels in diabetics as compared to nondiabetics diminishes the significant role of selenium in type 2 diabetes.
+However, more data continues to accumulate in favor of the protective effect of higher selenium intake against type 2 diabetes.

-Lower selenium concentrations are found in older people, as well as in chronically or seriously sick people.
-This might be associated with deteriorating mental capacity, because of the loss of antioxidant activity.
-However, this link has not been confirmed in a NHANES data analysis of 4,809 elderly people.
+Lower selenium concentrations are found in older people, as well as those who are chronically or seriously ill.
+This reduction in selenium levels has been hypothesized to cause deteriorating mental capacity as a result of the loss of antioxidant activity.
+However, this link has not been confirmed in an NHANES data analysis of 4,809 elderly people.

-Thus, selenium supplementation cannot now be advised as a prophylactic against memory impairment.
-The SU.VI.MAX study supplemented almost 4,500 people from 45 to 60 years with multiple antioxidants in addition to selenium, making it difficult to assess the unique role of selenium in the positive effect on episodic memory and semantic fluency observed 6 years after the conclusion of the study.
-Another systematic review ended with the conclusion that the role of selenium supplementation in delaying or preventing Alzheimer’s disease is unproved as of date.
+Thus, selenium supplementation cannot currently be advised as a prophylactic against memory impairment.
+The SU.VI.MAX study supplemented almost 4,500 people between the ages of 45 to 60 with multiple antioxidants in addition to selenium, thus making it difficult to assess the unique role of selenium in the positive effect that was observed on both episodic memory and semantic fluency 6 years after the conclusion of the study.
+Another systematic review determined that there was a general lack of support for selenium supplementation in delaying or preventing Alzheimer’s disease.

-Since the highest concentration of selenium in the body is in the thyroid gland, selenium deficiency could well play a role in thyroid function.
-This was supported by the results of the SU.VI.MAX study, and another Danish study, both of which showed that selenium levels were inversely related to the risk of thyroid enlargement, but only in women.
+Since the highest concentration of selenium in the body is in the thyroid gland, selenium deficiency could potentially play a role in thyroid function.
+This was supported by the results of the SU.VI.MAX study, and another Danish study, both of which showed that selenium levels were inversely related to the risk of thyroid enlargement in women.

 A small study on 151 pregnant women who were positive for thyroid peroxidase antibodies suggested that selenomethionine supplementation might have a protective effect against postpartum thyroiditis.
 However, selenium supplementation may worsen the hypothyroid status in the presence of iodine deficiency.